itteerde/dndCampRotFM/README.md

 At the `Wet Trout Tavern` the group learns that the adventurers likely traveled towards Bryn Shander after their four days stay in Easthaven.
 They hire a animal handler, `Dorlis Blackfrost`, 3gp per day, and leave in order to look for the missing fishermen.

+The group locates an empty row boat.
+It has four ores, and empty bottles.
+Tracks lead from where it could have drifted of from towards a cave.
+They salvage the boat and enter the cave.
+A frozen stream comes from the cave.
+The group scales two frozen waterfalls, and encounters a `Frost Giant Skelleton`.
+After defeating that they encouter the `Sea Hag`(?) `Maud Chiselbones`, and defeat her and a `Will'o'Whisp`.
+The `Hag` pretty clearly killed the fishermen and was in the process of cooking them.
+The group still needs to investigate the cavern. `Detect Magic` is active.

 # Ledger
 - Group owes: 0gp to: -.
 - Group property